learnlatex/learnlatex.github.io/ca/more-12.md

 ---
 layout: "lesson"
 lang: "en"
-title: "More on: Citations and references"
+title: "Més sobre: Citations and references"
 description: "This lesson gives details on non-English bibliographies, how to make references into hyperlinks, and highlights the main differences between BibTeX styles."
-toc-anchor-text: "More on: Citations and references"
+toc-anchor-text: "Més sobre: Citations and references"
 ---

 ## Dealing with non-English sorting